oneilltp18/titanic_project/README.md

 # Results Summarized
 Judging by AUC Scores, **KNN and Decision Tree Classifier performed best with scores of .877 each.**

-Judging by Accuracy Scores, **KNN performed best with an Accuracy Score of .81, or 81% accuracy** at predicting whether a passenger survived or not.
+Judging by Accuracy Scores, **KNN performed best with an Accuracy Score of .81, or 81% accuracy** at predicting whether a passenger survived or not. **Decision Tree Classifier was close behind with a 80% accuracy.**